 - Locations: Binder Sports Complex, Blair Oaks High School, Capital City High School, Jefferson City High School, Oak Hills Golf Center and SOMO's Training for Life Campus

 - Healthy Athletes will be held Friday, Oct.
-7 at Blair Oaks High School, Saturday, Oct.
-8 at Binder Sports Complex and the Training for Life Center
+7 at Blair Oaks High School and Saturday, Oct.
+8 at Binder Sports Complex and the Training for Life Campus.

 - 5 Sports: Bocce (Friday), Golf (Friday), Tennis (Friday), Softball (Friday night and Saturday), Flag Football (Sunday)